cisco-pxgrid/cloud-sdk-go/examples/echo-query/README.md

-# echo-query
+# basic-consumer

-A pxGrid Cloud app to receive messages from Cisco ISE
+A pxGrid Cloud app to query Cisco ISE

 ## Build